3li7u/Git-Summary/README.md

 # Git Commands:

-    $ git --version : for check if git installed or not
+    - To check if Git is installed or not:
+    $ git --version

+    - To set the username and mail:
     $ git config --global user.name "[USERNAME]"
     $ git config --global user.email "[EMAIL]"

+    - To Initialize an empty Git repository:
-    $ git init : Initialized empty Git repository
+    $ git init

-    $ git status : for check the statuse of all file in repo [Untracked, Added or Staged, Changed, Commited]
+    - To check the status of all files in repo [Untracked, Added/Staged, Changed, Committed]:
+    $ git status

-    $ git add [file.name] : to add [stage] an Untracked file or changed file to be a Staged file
+    - To add/stage an Untracked file or changed file to be a Staged file:
+    $ git add [file.name]
-        - Create new file in repo is [Untracked file] U
+        - New file in repo is [Untracked file] U
-        - Modifies a file in repo is [Changed file] M
+        - Modified file in repo is [Changed file] M
-        - to save tow type above we use $ git add to be a [Added or Staged files] A
+        - To save the two types of files above [U & M] we use $ git add to be a [Added or Staged files] A

+    - To Commit a staged files:
-    $ git commit -m "[MESSAGE]" : to Commit a Stage file
+    $ git commit -m "[MESSAGE]"
-        - Commited files are a save point you can go back to if you find a bug
+        - Committed files are a save point you can go back to if you find a bug

-    $ git log : To view the history of commits for a repo
+    - To list all commits for a repository:
+    $ git log

+    - To create new branch:
-    $ git branch [BRANCH-NAME] : Create new branch
+    $ git branch [BRANCH-NAME]
+    - To list all branches
-    $ git branch : view list of branches
+    $ git branch
-    $ git checkout [ANY-BRANCH] : Moving us from the current branch, to specified one
+    - To moving us from the current branch, to specific one:
+    $ git checkout [BRANCH-NAME]
+    - To delete a specific branch:
-    $ git branch -d [BRANCH-NAME] : delete specified branch
+    $ git branch -d [BRANCH-NAME]

-    $ git merge [BRANCH-NAME] : Merge current branch with specified branch
+    - To merge current branch with specific branch
+    $ git merge [BRANCH-NAME]

 # GitHub Commands: